GreenleafLab/motifmatchr/README.md

 motifmatchr is an R package for fast motif matching, using C++ code from the MOODS library.
 The MOODS library was developed by Pasi Rastas, Janne Korhonen, and Petri Martinmäki.
 The core C++ library from MOODs version MOODS 1.9.3 code has been included in this repository.

+## Note on recent function name changes

+The motifmatchr package recently changed to switch over to camelCase from snake_case.
+All exported functions now use camelCase, e.g. `match_motifs` is now `matchMotifs`.
+If following the current documentation but using an earlier version of the package, either update the package or be aware of the discrepancy.
+This change was made to comply with Bioconductor naming preferences.

 ## Installation

 Installation is easiest using the devtools package.
 The function `install_github` will install the package.